IdentifyService

 What personal data is stored on the blockchain?

 No personally identifiable information (PII) is stored on-chain.
-The blockchain only records: your reference string, the verification status (pending/verified/declined), and the signed JWT token.
+The blockchain only records: a `bytes32` reference derived from your wallet address, the verification status (WAIT/VERIFIED/DECLINED/EXPIRED), and the signed JWT token published in the on-chain event log.
 Your name, document number, photo, and selfie are never published on the blockchain.

 Who processes my documents?